- Chronic stress and depression are known to reduce the number of nerve connections in the prefrontal cortex of the brain.

 In animal models, chronic stress reduces the number of cell structures called synapses, which transmit signals between nerves, in the frontal cortex.

-Drugs with rapid antidepressant effects, such as ketamine and classic psychedelics, may help reverse these changes.
+Drugs with rapid antidepressant effects, such as ketamine and classic psychedelics, may

 For the first time in living animals, scientists have now tracked the growth of dendritic spines, which are neuronal protrusions that end in synapses, in response to psilocybin.